bar9/bootcamp/README.md

 All these 3 commands should return a version number.

+---

-## get started
+## Getting Started
-1. Log in to github (create an account if necessary) and fork this repository.
+1. Log in to github (create an account if necessary)
+2. fork this repository.

 ### Make sure to install the dependencies: